David Thomas Richardson: Abu Taleb's visit to England

 Richardson appears to have been transferred to military intelligence work, arising out of his knowledge of Persian and Hindustani; he is noted, later in his career, as a language examiner for the company's staff training college.
-In this context, he is notable as the apparent instigator of, and companion on, a trip to Europe made between 1799 and 1802 by Mirza Abu Taleb Khan, a tax-colletor and Persian scholar associated with Oudh State during a period in which the company was increasing its control of that territory.
+In this context, he is notable as the apparent instigator of, and companion on, a trip to Europe made between 1799 and 1802 by Mirza Abu Taleb Khan, a tax-collector and Persian scholar associated with Oudh State during a period in which the company was increasing its control of that territory.
 It appears that Abu Taleb, who had had to exile himself from Oudh after being too closely identified with British interests, may have been sponsored by the company to make his trip, presumably with a view to retaining his utility for later company uses in Oudh.
 Certainly, it appears somewhat singular that an officer of the company would invite a local to accompany him to England, but that, nevertheless, happened.
 Singular too was that Abu Taleb published a travel-book recounting his journey, in circa 1805, Masir Talib fi Bilad Afranji (The Travels of Taleb in the Regions of Europe), which was translated and reprinted - including by the East India Company - as Travels of Mirza Abu Taleb Khan in Asia, Africa and Europe.

 Richardson and Abu Taleb departed Calcutta in November 1799, by Abu Taleb's account, travelling first to Cape Town where they entered into local society notably being entertained by Lady Anne Barnard, who asserted their intelligence function in a letter to Charles Cornwallis, 1st Marquess Cornwallis.
 They next travelled to Dublin, where Richardson went ahead to London, leaving Abu Taleb to travel independently.

 Richardson's time in England seems to have been busy; he contrived to impregnate one Sarah Lester, and a son David Lester Richardson is recorded as being baptised at St. Marylebone on 15 February 1801.
 Yet in 1800 Richardson becomes engaged to one Violet Oliver (1780–1808) of Liddle Bank near Langholm, and August 1800 they were married.